SapienzaNLP/genesis/README.md

 c) ```dataset_cleaning.py``` cleans out the generated dataset.
 The ```--threshold``` parameter is the threshold on cosine similarity between target and substitutes.

 d) Finally, ```semcor_splits.py``` produces a split of the clean dataset.
 The parameters are commented in the code.

+# Acknowledgments

+The authors gratefully acknowledge the support of the ERC Consolidator Grant MOUSSE No. 726487 under the European Union’s Horizon 2020 research and innovation programme.

+This work was supported in part by the MIUR under grant “Dipartimenti di eccellenza 2018-2022” of the Department of Computer Science of the Sapienza University of Rome.

+# License

+This work is under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/)